 If you see this sign, you simply need to go to Settings, tap on SIM and top up.
 This feature is available starting with firmware v0.10.5.61.

 Here is how the SIM looks when it has been topped up:

 Additionally, if everything is fine with the card, once you connect to your device through the app by clicking Connect, you can check the status of your battery.
 If battery is empty, you will see that after the connection.
 It can be that the batteries are too low to send the battery level notification to Cloud via GSM.

-If you always keep your bike at the same location, and only sometimes get this notification (but never 2 or more times in a row) - you should not worry since during the actual theft the device would start moving and start getting GSM signal anyway.
-However, if you see this notification 2 days in a row - start looking for a reason of why that is happening.
+If you always keep your bike at the same location, and only sometimes get this notification (but never more than 2 times in a row) - you should not worry since during the actual theft the device would start moving and start getting GSM signal anyway.
+However, if you see this notification for 3 days in a row - start looking for a reason of why that is happening.